xStocks 101: How This Platform Unlocked Tokenized Stocks for More Portfolio Flexibility

 What Tokenized Stocks Can You Buy Through xStocks?

 The xStocks product line features tokenized representations of public equities and ETFs, ranging from Big Tech to indices.
-The most liquid assets are Tesla, Circle, and NVIDIA shares — unsurprisingly, demand is concentrated around familiar tech names.
+The most liquid assets are Tesla, Circle, and NVIDIA shares, with demand concentrated around familiar tech names.

 Largest tokenized stocks by assets under management (AUM) on xStocks.
 Data as of March 12, 2026.
 Source: xStocks